ecmwf/metview-docs/docs/macro/functions/fieldset.rst

 .. describe:: fieldset sgn ( fieldset )

-   Returns the fieldset of the sign of the values of the input fieldset at each grid point or spectral coefficient : -1 for negative values, 1 for positive and 0 for null values.
+   Returns the fieldset of the sign of the values of the input fieldset at each grid point or spectral coefficient: -1 for negative values, 1 for positive and 0 for null values.
 Missing values are retained, unaltered by the calculation.

 .. describe:: fieldset sin ( fieldset )